Azhovan/chat/ReadMe.md

 Default Base url is : `localhost:8000`. if you want to change it, please check `.docker-compose.yaml` and `phpdocker/nginx` and
 `phpdocker/php-fpm` configurations folder.

+**Heads Up**
+In real world we use jwt tokens or OAuth to identify users in our systems, but here for `simplicity` I have used user's id or uuid to identify users which **MUST** be sent through the `header` to endpoints.

 **NOTICE:**
 All endpoints except `POST /users` endpoint, needs `Authorization` as a field in the header's request, which **MUST** be sent through the `header` to endpoints.